emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 - [ ] Maybe change "finder" to "explore" or something
 - [ ] hmm maybe investigate racial stuff
 - [ ] alsooo maybe median income
+- [ ] on the main page let the user do the different layers WITHOUT having to select types of historic districts

 findings~
 1) historic districts seem to be clustered moreso in areas where counties have lower unemployment rates